 You could also use more St John’s wort oil or another light oil.
 (You can buy ready made St John’s wort oil from Mountain Rose Herbs.)

-Chocolate Massage Truffles for Pain Relief
+Herbal Massage Truffles for Pain Relief

 (Recipe excerpt from The Beeswax Workshop, pages 92 & 93, used with permission from author.)